cidgoh/FastaUploader/README.md

 is needed during the batch file generation process.
    1) Importantly, if rerunning fasta_batch_submit.py, this step will be skipped unless -f --force parameter is run.
 Currently input files are still required in this case.

-1) IF API option is included, submit each batch to API, wait for it to finish or error out (capture error report) and proceed to next batch.
+1) IF API option is included, submit each *.queued.fasta batch to API, wait for it to finish or error out (capture error report) and proceed to next batch.
+   1) There is an option to just try submitting one of the batches, e.g. the first one, via "-n 0" parameter.
+This allows error debugging of just the first batch.
+Once error patterns are determined, those that apply to remaining source contextual data can be applied, and first batch removed from that file, and the whole batching can be redone using -r reset.
    1) Some types of error trigger sudden death, i.e. sys.exit() because they would also occur in subsequent API batch calls.
 For example missing tabular data column names will trigger an exit.
 Once resolved, rerun with -f to force regeneration of output files.

 1) Report on processing status of existing API requests.
-Some may be queued, others may have been processed successfully, and others may have line-by-line errors in field content that must be addressed.
-Revise given batch files and run again.
+Some may be queued, others may have been processed successfully, and others may have line-by-line errors in field content that are turned into new [output file batch.#].queued.fasta and [output batch.#].queued.tsv files which can be edited and then submitted by rerunning the program.

 Requires Biopython and Requests modules